Adolescent DBT Referral Process

 The first appointment with clients' individual therapists will be provided either: at the screening time or,within five business days, after the information is reviewed with the DBT consultation team and/or DBT coordinator and the individual therapist will call the family to schedule the first session.

-Before starting the multi-family DBT skills group, clients and families will attend four pre-treatment sessions so that they and their therapists can:
+Before starting the multi-family DBT skills group, clients and families will attend four pre-treatment sessions so that they and their therapists can: > Get to know each other and agree to work together

 After the fourth pre-treatment session and the signing of the commitment agreement, clients and families will begin the Comprehensive Adolescent DBT program.
 This program includes weekly individual/family therapy, a weekly multi-family DBT skills group, and phone coaching.